ycaesari/GettingAndCleaningData/CodeBook.md

 - fBodyGyroMag
 - fBodyGyroJerkMag

+# From this point you will encounter new information

-*Various sets of variables were estimated from these signals, but for the project we only used:*
+**Various sets of variables were estimated from these signals, but for the project we only used:**

 - mean(): Mean value
 - std(): Standard deviation